 - had 30 peer-reviewed publications and 12 published abstracts; this year we had 74 peer-reviewed publications and 36 published abstracts

 - delivered 40 scholarly presentations; this year we delivered 102 in 11 countries.

 In our first 7 years we have secured $8,402,466 in research funding, published 342 papers and delivered 696 academic, scholarly, and professional presentations around the world.
 In our short history we have become recognized within Canada and internationally as a centre of excellence for the study of healthy active living and obesity in the pediatric population.
 The collective impact of our work is indeed something to be proud of and celebrate!

-Through research, leadership, knowledge translation, partnerships, training and education, and advocacy HALO will continue to promote and preserve healthy active lifestyles while managing and treating childhood inactivity and obesity.
-The Centre for Healthy Active Living (CHAL), directed by Dr. Stasia Hadjiyannakis, is a provincial centre of excellence for the management and treatment of children and families with complex obesity, and provides HALO’s clinical research leadership.
-The contributions of HALO in pursuing its mission in 2012 were the most substantial to date.
-The size and scope of HALO’s activities have increased significantly and continuously throughout its 5-year existence.
-Please read through this annual report for highlights and details of our accomplishments in 2012 and visit our website to keep abreast of our work and contributions.
+Through research, leadership, knowledge translation, partnerships, training and education, and advocacy HALO continues to promote and preserve healthy active lifestyles while managing and treating childhood inactivity and obesity.
+The contributions of HALO in pursuing its mission in 2013 were the most substantial to date.
+The size and scope of HALO’s activities have increased significantly and continuously throughout its 7-year existence.
+Please read through this annual report for highlights and details of our accomplishments in 2013 and visit our website (www.haloresearch.ca) to keep abreast of our work and contributions.

-Our annual report provides a catalogue of the activities and accomplishments made by HALO in 2012 and is intended to inform partners, stakeholders, funders, potential students and staff, and other interested parties about our group.
-It is available in print form upon request and on our website.
+This Annual Report provides a catalogue of the activities and accomplishments made by HALO in 2013 and is intended to inform partners, stakeholders, funders, potential students and staff, and other interested parties about our group.
+It is available in print form upon request and also on our website at www.haloresearch.ca.